 Some years later, Sindh was taken over by a tribe called the kalhoras.
 Another tribe the Talpur started fighting with the kalhoras because they wanted to rule Sindh.
 The kalhoras asked the ruler of Kalat to help them fight the tumors.
 With his help, they won.
-To thank him for his help, they gave him Karachi as a present.
+To thank him for his help, they gave him as a present.

 After some time, the tumors became the rulers of Sindh.
-They wanted Karachi so they decided to capture it b surrounding it.
+They wanted sindh so they decided to capture it b surrounding it.
 After a long time, they captured it.
 They built a fort at Manora and put canons on it to protect Karachi.

 The British 1839-1947

 After the Talpurs had ruled Karachi for some time, the British came to trade.
 At first, the Talpurs allowed them to trade.
-After a little while, the Talpurs told the British to stop trading and leave Karachi.
+After a little while, the Talpurs told the British to stop trading and leave it.
 In 1843, the British conquered Sindh and eventually the British took over Karachi in 1839.